iBicha/UnityYoutubePlayer/README.md

 Starting with UnityYoutubePlayer 3.0.0, we're using [https://github.com/iv-org/invidious](https://github.com/iv-org/invidious), a self-hosted alternative front-end to YouTube.

 Invidious has a community of volenteers who provided public instances, which can be found at [https://api.invidious.io](https://api.invidious.io).
 These are great for getting familiar with Invidious, and for testing, prototyping, and demos.
 Once you're ready for scaling your game and anticipate a lot of traffic, please consider hosting your own instances to avoid abusing these resources.
+This will also allow you to be in control of your Invidious instance(s), and generally have a better performance by isolating your game users from other users.

 ## Older versions